How to Analyze Your Games to Improve Your Opening Repertoire

 A Real-World Example

-A player reviewing Italian Game positions might find they consistently reach unclear positions after 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.d4 exd4.
-The critical moment comes after 5.e5 d5 6.Bb5 Ne4 7.Nxd4, which leads to sharp Max Lange Attack positions — both 7.Nxd4 and 7.O-O are theory, and which one you play should depend on how deep your prep goes.
-Switching to the quieter 4.c3 Giuoco Piano and drilling those branches often leads to better practical results against unprepared club opponents who don't know Max Lange subtleties.
+A player reviewing Italian Game positions might find they consistently reach unclear positions after 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.d4 exd4 in the Two Knights Defense.
+The critical moment comes after 5.e5 d5 6.Bb5 Ne4 7.Nxd4, which leads to sharp positions where Black's central pawn and active pieces give counterchances - both 7.Nxd4 and 7.O-O are theory, and which one you play should depend on how deep your prep goes.
+Switching to the quieter 4.d3 Giuoco Pianissimo and drilling those branches often leads to better practical results against unprepared club opponents who do not know the sharp Two Knights subtleties.

 Expect patterns to emerge - trouble with IQP positions, same-color bishop trades in the Caro-Kann, or aggressive sidelines like the Grand Prix Attack against the Sicilian.
 For a deeper walkthrough of turning these patterns into fixes inside ChessAtlas, see Chess Opening Mistakes: Analysis Using ChessAtlas.